Welcome to the Centre for History and Philosophy of Science, Technology and Medicine.

 - Material culture of science and museology

 We welcome inquiries from prospective researchers and students on these and related topics.
-For more information on staff research interests, click here.
-We offer graduate students the opportunity to study for the MLitt and PgDip in History and Philosophy of Science, and for the PhD in either History or Philosophy with an interdisciplinary focus.
+Staff associated with the Centre have wide relevant research interests.
+We offer graduate students the opportunity to study for the MLitt in History and Philosophy of Science, and for the PhD in either History or Philosophy with an interdisciplinary focus.
 Philosophy offers, in addition, the MRes degree, which could be taken with an interdisciplinary focus.

 The University's libraries have superb collections for research in history of science, medicine and technology from the sixteenth century up to the present day.
 Holdings include a magnificent collection of incunabula and early printed works of natural philosophy and medicine; one of Scotland's fullest and most varied collections of eighteenth-, nineteenth- and twentieth-century scientific books and periodicals; and specific collections including 19th-century medical pamphlets, the Wolfenbuttel Plague Collection on microfiche, the Gregory Collection of scientific and medical works, and the O'Dell Collection on railways and transport.